OriginTrail/ReadTheDocs/source/features.rst

 Bidding system
 --------------
 one of the main building blocks of ODN is the bidding mechanism by which nodes in the network are able to form agreements and bid on providing services to each other.
+The compensation happens on the relation between the data creators (DC) nodes (responsible for replication) and data holder (DH) nodes, utilizing our Test-Answer-Receipt (TAR) protocol.
+This protocol essentially mimics the typical HTTP handshake and presents a testing mechanism between the nodes that are providing OriginTrail network services.
+Each test presents a challenge for the DH node, which, when solved correctly, provides an answer to the DC node.
+The DC node then, in return, provides a valid receipt for the service, according to the predefined “deal” (service conditions, price, and data lifespan).
+The compensation is then handled according to the results of the test and allows the DH node to independently collect tokens from a Service escrow smart contract by providing valid receipts to it.

 This implementation of the bidding system is based on an Ethereum smart contract.
 In the bidding system, an Ethereum smart contract handles the creation of Offers by Data Creator (DC) nodes.
 DC nodes receive Bids from Data Holder (DH) nodes should an Offer become interesting to one or more DH node.